fenago/deep-learning-for-nlp/Lab Guides/chapter_23/Lab_14.md

-Chapter 23
-How to Load and Use a Pre-Trained
-Object Recognition Model
+# How to Load and Use a Pre-Trained Object Recognition Model
 Convolutional neural networks are now capable of outperforming humans on some computer vision tasks, such as classifying images.
 That is, given a photograph of an object, answer the question as to which of 1,000 specific objects the photograph shows.
 A competition-winning